mctools/simplebuild-dgcode/doc/source/geo.rst

 method called ``place(..)``, which is used to directly combine a shape with a material and a position.
 As can be seen in the implementation :sbpkg:`here<G4Interfaces/libsrc/GeoBase.cc>`, this is really just wrapping completely standard Geant4 code.
-Feel free to use this function or not as you wish.
+Feel free to use this function or not, as you wish.

-For completeness we show how some or all of the parameters might be modified in a Python :ref:`sim-script <sbsimscript>`:
+For completeness, we show how some or all of the parameters might be modified in a Python :ref:`sim-script <sbsimscript>`:

 .. literalinclude:: ../build/autogen_tricorder_simscript_wocomments.py